Supervised Professional Practice

 Purpose

-The purpose of the rehabilitation counseling pre-practicum, practicum, and internship is to help you develop, under appropriate supervision, your professional competencies in assisting individuals with disabilities to achieve their vocational or independent living goals.
+The purpose of the rehabilitation counseling pre-practicum, practicum, and internship is to help you develop, under appropriate supervision, your professional competencies in assisting individuals with disabilities to achieve their personal, social, psychological, career, or independent living goals.

 Through experiences in real-life settings, you will apply the knowledge, skills and abilities you are learning from your rehabilitation courses.
 This is an important part of the process for building your confidence, competence and readiness to become a professional rehabilitation counselor.